 7. During the Byzantine period, due to the importance of Mount Tabor in Christian tradition, it became a pilgrimage site from the 4th century and onward.
 According to descriptions of the pilgrims visiting this site during the 6th century, there were three churches that resided on the top of Mount Tabor.

 8. Some biblical scholars today now question this tradition.
 These scholars see the much higher Mount Hermon as a more likely location as it was closer to Caesarea Philippi, where Peter’s confession of Christ took place.

 10. Scripture says that the transfiguration of Christ took place 6 days after Peter’s confession of Christ in Caesarea Philippi.
-Mount Tabor is about 40 miles (65 km.) south of Caesarea Philippi which could easily have been reached in 6 days.
+Mount Tabor is only about 40 miles (65 km.) south of Caesarea Philippi, which could easily have been reached in 6 days.

 11. It’s really not important where this event happened but that it did happen.

 12. Today, there are two main churches and monasteries on top of Mount Tabor, marking the event of the transfiguration of Christ.
 They include the Franciscan Basilica of the Transfiguration and St. Elias Greek Orthodox Church.